UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/Git/index.md

-Git for IBM UrbanCode Build
+Git for IBM DevOps Build
 ===========================

 Git is a distributed revision control system.
 Git was initially designed and developed by Linus Torvalds for Linux kernel development.
 The Git plug-in automates cloning a Git repository, tagging source artifacts, and publishing source artifact changes to the Changes page of the build life.